by Paul Armstrong

 - 1790 Map.
 During research for this article, the earliest written reference found to the street’s name was a map in the South Caroliniana Library Map Collection.
 The map, cataloged as “Map-2 c.
 1790”, has the street’s name spelled Divine.
 If this map was indeed created in 1790, it was only four years after Columbia’s commissioners hired surveyors to lay out the streets of the new town in 1786.
 (12)

 - 1792 Act.
 An act of the state legislature in 1792 spelled the street’s name Divine.
 This act authorized the sale of certain lots of land in the city.
 (2)

 - City Directories.
 The Columbia City Directories prior to 1939 used the spelling Divine in the street directory.
 Beginning in 1939, Devine has been used in the street directory.
 (14)

 - Legare Map.
-A 1915 map by Columbia City Engineer, Thomas Keith Legare, also claims to be “from a copy of the original plan from survey ordered 1786”.
+A 1915 map traced by Assistant City Engineer, Thomas Keith Legare, also claims to be “from a copy of the original plan from survey ordered 1786”.
 Legare’s map spelled it Divine.
 (7)